CS

 Feature Showdown

-The Mercedes-Benz EQE features a 12.8-inch touchscreen, while the Genesis G80 gets a 27-inch display.
+The Mercedes-Benz EQE features a 12.8-inch touchscreen paired with a 12.3-inch digital dash, while the Genesis G80 gets a 14.5-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Mercedes-Benz EQE stands out with panoramic roof and Burmester audio that you will not find on the Genesis G80.
 The Genesis G80 counters with ventilated seats, V2L and Bang & Olufsen audio.
 Which feature set matters more depends on your daily routine and priorities.